Skip to content

 You might also enjoy:

-1. karen thompson permalink
+karen thompson says

 I can confess to knowing about “green pea layered salad” for 30 (or more) years.
 It’s the special event salad…and while the one I use is a little different … it’s the same concept and always includes the peas, bacon and cheese!
 I think this serves as a reminder for my Mother’s Day menu.